telenovelachuan/predictive_widget_maintenance/README.md

 Try to predict the feature trends of a unit going with time.

-Look at the rolling mean & std of feature motor_voltage in all units
+- Look at the rolling mean & std of feature motor_voltage in all units
 ![motor_voltage_rollings](https://github.com/telenovelachuan/predictive_widget_maintenance/blob/master/reports/figures/time_series/motor_voltage_rollings.png)

-Try to predict the trend of motor_voltage for unit 0019.
+###### Try to predict the trend of motor_voltage for unit 0019.

 - use AD-Fuller test for confirming stationarity
-	ADF Statistic: -8.357128
+	- ADF Statistic: -8.357128
-	p-value: 0.000000
+	- p-value: 0.000000

-The p-value is smaller than threshold 0.05, so the trend is stationary.
+The p-value is smaller than threshold 0.05, which indicates data stationarity.

 - peek at the lately trend of its motor_voltage.
 ![motor_voltage_19_lately](https://github.com/telenovelachuan/predictive_widget_maintenance/blob/master/reports/figures/time_series/motor_voltage_19_lately.png)